-5 Tips to Prevent Foggy Glasses When Wearing a Mask
+5 Tips to Prevent Foggy Glasses

 Isn’t this a nightmare?
 For spectacle wearers, the inescapable annoyance of glasses lenses fogging up whilst wearing a face mask causes daily frustration.
 Masking up has become a part of our daily lives and while it may be tempting to just simply not wear one to avoid getting foggy glasses, the following tips may make it more bearable.